What is the deadline for applying for the Fall term?

 What financial aid is offered?

-The support offered in the form of a teaching assistantship for first-year students covers all tuition and fees, a living stipend and health care benefits.
-In addition, if a first-year student elects to remain in school the Summer Semester following the first year of graduate study, we also try to award additional stipends for the summer sessions.
+The support offered usually covers all tuition and fees, a living stipend and health care benefits.
+In addition, if students elect to remain in school the Summer Semesters, we also try to award additional stipends for the summer sessions.

 If I do not get recommended for admission into the PhD program, can you re-consider me for the Master's program?

-If and when you are rejected, you can ask, but space in our master's program is severely limited, decisions would have been most likely made to master’s applicants by then, and admitted master’s students receive no financial aid.
+If and when you are rejected, you can ask by sending emails, and the committee will re-consider you for master programs if there is still space, but decisions would have been most likely made to master’s applicants by then, and admitted master’s students receive no financial aid.
 Although students in our Ph.D. program often pick up a master's degree in the course of obtaining their Ph.D. degree, we do not regard our master’s degree programs as a way to qualify for our Ph.D. program.
 Students who enter our master's degree programs should expect to use their degree to either enter the workforce or transfer to another Ph.D. program.